This section explores flow-registry configuration options.

 However you'll probably need to provide your own type conversion and formatting logic for custom data types.

-Please read the section called “Performing type conversion” for important information on how to provide custom type conversion logic.
+Please read Section 5.7, “Performing type conversion” for important information on how to provide custom type conversion logic.

 expression-parser attribute to customize the